yamil-issa/kirby-samurai-web/README.md

 - Not tested with a real Client ID/Secret or a real cloudflared tunnel (done in an environment without access to discord.com): the server-side logic (served page, assets, WebSocket upgrade) is verified end-to-end, but the actual OAuth exchange with Discord still needs to be validated on your end.
 - CSP: if the browser blocks a request once inside Discord, it'll show up in the console with an explicit message; we'll adjust case by case.

-## Still missing (intentionally, for later)
+## Still missing

 - Real multi-room matchmaking / queue (currently: a single global room, MVP)
 - Ping measurement and latency compensation (currently: raw server-side arrival order)
 - Replay without a page reload on the client if both sockets stay open after a result (to add)
-- Discord Embedded App SDK + Hetzner deployment
+- Discord Embedded App SDK

-We'll tackle these once the duel runs correctly locally.